kdchang/LaunchBox/README.md

 	```
 	git push pagoda —all
 	```
+	4. login admin.php can upload the assets/images/rail_lunch.jpg and angry_bird.jpg

 2. SFTP
-	1. Check SFTP id / password / port / server
+	1. Check SFTP id / password / port / server.
-	2. Fill in the Filezilla and connect to the server
+	2. Fill in the Filezilla and connect to the server.
-	3. Drag the file to the Code folder
+	3. Drag the file to the Code folder.
+	4. login admin.php can upload the assets/images/rail_lunch.jpg and angry_bird.jpg

 =====
 ![Alt text](assets/images/index.png)